robertklep/dsm7-usb-serial-drivers/README.md

 # /usr/local/etc/rc.d/usb-serial-drivers.sh start
 ```

-**NB**: if you don't want to use the script, at least make sure that you load `usbserial.ko` before any of the provided drivers, otherwise you'll get errors.
+###### Note: if you don't want to use the script, at least make sure that you load `usbserial.ko` before any of the provided drivers, otherwise you'll get errors.

 ### Building from source